lefayjey/GlobalProtect_KeyGen/README.md

 # GlobalProtect_KeyGen

-Tool for generating encryption key of GlobalProtect VPN from Computer SID.
+Tool for generating encryption key of GlobalProtect VPN configuration and cookies (after DPAPI decryption) using the Computer SID.

 ## Usage